 At Wilson Law Office, we must prove four elements to win your wrongful death case.
 First, we need to demonstrate that there was a duty.
 That means the defendant had a reasonable responsibility to avoid hurting other people.

-Second, our wrongful death attorneys must show that the defendant breached this duty.
-They did not respect the legally established obligation, as when,for instance, a drunk driver is involved in a fatal car crash.
+Second, we must show that the defendant breached this duty.
+They did not respect the legally established obligation, as when, for instance, a drunk driver is involved in a fatal car crash.

 Third, we prove causation, meaning that the defendant’s actions must be shown to have led to the breach.
 In the example above, this would mean proving that the motor vehicle accident in question would not have occurred had the defendant not been intoxicated.
 The legal phrase for this is “but for.”

-Finally, our wrongful death attorneys outline the damages.
+Finally, we outline the wrongful death damages.
 We provide evidence that you sustained economic and non-economic damages because of the death.
 Your loved one may have incurred $15,000 worth of medical bills in the hospital, on top of causing significant emotional harm with their passing.

 How Do I File a Wrongful Death Lawsuit?